-Effective August 19, 2022, the Fund began operating under the Derivatives Rule, which, among other things, governs the use of derivative instruments and certain financing transactions (e.g., reverse repurchase agreements) by registered investment companies.
+Effective August 19, 2022, the Funds began operating under the Derivatives Rule, which, among other things, governs the use of derivative instruments and certain financing transactions (e.g., reverse repurchase agreements) by registered investment companies.
 The Derivatives Rule requires investment companies that enter into derivatives transactions and certain other transactions that create future payment or delivery obligations to, among other things, (i) comply with a value-at-risk ("VaR") leverage limit, and (ii) adopt and implement a comprehensive written derivatives risk management program.
-These and other requirements apply unless (a) the Fund qualifies as a "limited derivatives user," which the Derivatives Rule defines as a fund that limits its derivatives exposure to 10% of its net assets or (b) the Fund does not engage in derivatives transactions as defined in the Derivatives Rule.
-Complying with the Derivatives Rule may increase the cost of the Fund's investments and cost of doing business, which could adversely affect investors.
-The Derivatives Rule may not be effective to limit the Fund's risk of loss.
-In particular, measurements of VaR rely on historical data and may not accurately measure the degree of risk reflected in the Fund's derivatives or other investments.
+These and other requirements apply unless (a) the Funds qualify as a "limited derivatives user," which the Derivatives Rule defines as a fund that limits its derivatives Rule.
+Complying with the Derivatives Rule may increase the cost of the Funds' investments and cost of doing business, which could adversely affect investors.
+The Derivatives Rule may not be effective to limit the Funds' risk of loss.
+In particular, measurements of VaR rely on historical data and may not accurately measure the degree of risk reflected in the Funds' derivatives or other investments.
 Other potentially adverse regulatory obligations can develop suddenly and without notice.